 - Library Lot (L Lot)

 On the south side of Weiskotten Hall.
 Entrance is from Irving Ave.

 Handicapped parking in the Library lot is by pay meter only and is open to public parking.
 Posted rates apply for all handicapped usage.

 - All off-campus surface lots

-Any employee seeking handicapped parking will be asked to complete the Upstate handicapped request form .
+Any employee seeking handicapped parking will be asked to complete an Upstate handicapped request form .
 The form requires an employee to: